themesberg/flowbite/content/components/clipboard.md

 ## JavaScript behaviour

-Use the **InputCounter** object from the Flowbite JS API to create a number input component with increment and decrement buttons that can be used to increase or decrease the value of the input.
+Use the **CopyClipboard** object from the Flowbite JS API to create a component with a trigger element (ie. an input field, code blocks, address tag) and target element (ie. button or text) where the content of the target element is copied to the clipboard when the trigger element is clicked.

 ### Object parameters

-Use the object parameters from the InputCounter object to set the target, increment, and decrement elements as well as the options object.
+Use the object parameters from the CopyClipboard object to set options such as the content type of the text that is to be copied (ie. value of an input field, text content or inner HTML) and other options.

 <div class="relative my-10 overflow-x-auto shadow-md sm:rounded-lg">
   <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">